-Although not a very popular concept in India, sabbaticals and career breaks are a widely accepted practice in the rest of the world, especially the global North.
-Professionals consciously withdraw themselves temporarily from work for self-development or to spend time with their families or simply to reinvent their own personal goals.
-This is a healthy practice as it often helps one to get back in touch with their creative selves and in many cases, some of the most pioneering ideas have come out reflections during sabbaticals.
+Although not a very popular concept in India, sabbaticals and career breaks a widely accepted practices in the rest of the world, especially the global North.
+Professionals consciously withdraw themselves temporarily from work for self-development or to spend time with their families, or simply to reinvent their own personal goals.
+This is a healthy practice as it often helps one to get back in touch with their creative selves, and in many cases, some of the most pioneering ideas have come out of reflections during sabbaticals.

 2. Circumstantial Choices

 Some career breaks are not voluntary but are dictated by the prevailing circumstances.
 These may be for reasons of health, family obligations, relocations or even natural causes.
 On some unfortunate occasions, it may also be an unforeseen termination.
 Here again, the same principle applies.
 You may not have chosen to take a break but there’s no harm in making the most of this break.
 It may be a good time to reflect on how to return to work after a career break and work out strategies for the comeback, adapting to the changed situations.

 Apart from overcoming the situation, one takes a break; other developments go along, such as rejoining the workforce and bringing oneself up to speed.
 Most of the time, professionals make a choice for enrolling themselves in courses to restart career.

 These courses could help the professionals to develop a value for themselves when they rejoin the same job.
 Or if their choices changed during the time of sabbatical and they want to change their industry, then the upskilling courses help them to get better job opportunities.

 Globally, the proportion of women taking a career break is higher than their male colleagues.
 This is more relevant to countries like India where maternity leave and the accrued benefits are not very structured and accessible.